 6) Seventh Generation: This household cleaning and personal care products company takes the increasingly prevalent customer values of sustainability and corporate responsibility to heart, starting with its name.

-The company attributes the name “Seventh Generation” to the “Great Law of the Iroquois”.
-Per the company, the document states, “in our every deliberation, we must consider the impact of our decisions on the next seven generations.
+The company attributes the name “Seventh Generation” to the “Great Law of the Iroquois”, which states: “in our every deliberation, we must consider the impact of our decisions on the next seven generations.”

 To uphold that ideal, Seventh Generation’s products are made from natural and biodegradable ingredients and are packaged in recycled materials that are also easier to recycle, reducing their use of virgin oil wherever possible.
 Importantly, they understand that their customers value corporate responsibility and sustainable practices over price.
 Their products maintain a high grade of quality and practicality, even when composed of 99% recycled material.

-NotCo emphasizes the quality of their products, and uses an AI called Giuseppe to test infinite combinations of plants to look, taste, and cook as close as possible to their counterparts.
+NotCo strongly emphasizes the quality of its products.
+Its AI named Giuseppe tests infinite combinations of plants to create foods that look, taste, and cook as close as possible to their true meat or dairy counterparts.

 Their customer value aligns with people who want to help the planet, but don’t want to give up the quality foods they’ve grown used to.
 Crucially, NotCo’s customers must also be less price-sensitive since their food alternatives are more expensive than their counterparts.

-10) Subaru: This carmaker lives by the “Subaru Love Promise, which is the company’s vision to show love and respect to everyone, and to support its communities and customers nationwide”.
+8) Subaru: This carmaker lives by the “Subaru Love Promise“, which is the company’s vision to show love and respect to everyone, and to support its communities and customers nationwide”.

 You can see this throughout their messaging and ads, as well as their commitment to serving customers.